-- 1.3 Note the HRA 30-year revenue budget for 2024-25 to 2053-54 (Appendix B) - 1.4 Comment on the HRA 5-year capital programme for a total of £175.069m (Table 3 & Appendix C) - 1.5 Note the 30-year capital programme for 2024-25 to 2053-54 (Appendix D) - 1.6 Note the draft HRA reserves and balances for the 5-year business plan (Appendix E) - 1.7 Note the submission of the two requests to the Secretary of State.
+- 1.3 the HRA 5-year revenue budgets for 2024-25 to 2028-29 (Table 1 & Appendix A) - 1.4 the HRA 30-year revenue budget for 2024-25 to 2053-54 (Appendix B) - 1.5 the 30-year capital programme for 2024-25 to 2053-54 (Appendix D) - 1.6 the draft HRA reserves and balances for the 5-year business plan (Appendix E) - 1.7 the submission of the two requests to the Secretary of State.
 The outcome of it will be reported to Cabinet / Council. - 2.
 Introduction and Background - 2.1 The HRA business plan is the Council's strategy for spending and borrowing to maintain its stock, operate services for its tenants and leaseholders, and design and build new council homes.
 As with any other business plan, it must show that the Council has clear proposals for achieving its objectives and that these are financially viable in the short, medium and long term.
 Having an HRA Business Plan that is approved by full Council, based on reasoned assumptions and an underlying financial model, forms the basis of good governance and sound financial management.
 It demonstrates that we are spending residents' rent and service charges effectively and achieving value for money and managing debt and reserves to maintain a viable HRA in the long run. - 2.2 This business plan recognises the realities of the financial pressures faced by local authorities across the United Kingdom especially the local situation in Thurrock Council.
 A prudent and pragmatic approach has been adopted and the HRA capital programme has been reduced to reflect an organisation that is prepared to balance its budgets and deliver best value for taxpayers and service users. - 2.3 The need to ensure that Thurrock Council stays on a financially sustainable footing has meant a thorough review of the Council's capital programme. - 2.4 The business plan projections reflect the income and expenditure required to manage the landlord function and, at the same time, work towards the Council's objectives to maintain and improve stock condition.